Some (too-)simple tricks for running a generative classifier (on CPU)

 L3: KV cache

 Now this is the usual game, we can cache the KVs for much of the system prompt.
 This should need no explanation.
-It does not even need one more data copy but just makes one persistently in memory and that would work.
+It does not even need one more data copy as just make a persistent shared copy in memory would work.
 The real layout is a system-prompt head, then the user text, then a system-prompt tail and the forced Safety: .
-Only the head is a constant prefix, so only its keys and values are cacheable; the tail sits after the variable user text and will be recomputed.
-The diagrams simplify this to one fixed prefix.
+Only the head is a constant prefix, so only it is cacheable; the tail sits after the variable user text and will be recomputed.
+The diagrams is a over-simplification.

 Figure 4: The optimized read with L3: the fixed prefix is cached, so the transformer runs over the suffix only.
 L1 and L2 still hold, one forward pass and a single last-position lm_head.